open2c/pairtools/README.md

 ## Tools

-- `parse`: read .sam files produced by bwa and form Hi-C pairs
+- `parse`: read .sam/.bam files produced by bwa and form Hi-C pairs
     - form Hi-C pairs by reporting the outer-most mapped positions and the strand on the either side of each molecule;
     - report unmapped/multimapped (ambiguous alignments)/chimeric alignments as
     chromosome "!", position 0, strand "-";
-    - identify and rescue chrimeric alignments produced by singly-ligated Hi-C molecules with a sequenced ligation junction on one of the sides;
-    - annotate chimeric alignments by restriction fragments and report true junctions and hops (One-Read-Based Interactions Annotation, ORBITA);
     - perform upper-triangular flipping of the sides of Hi-C molecules such that the first side has a lower sorting index than the second side;
     - form hybrid pairsam output, where each line contains all available data for one Hi-C molecule (outer-most mapped positions on the either side, read ID, pair type, and .sam entries for each alignment);
+    - report .sam tags or mutations of the alignments;
     - print the .sam header as #-comment lines at the start of the file.

+- `parse2`: read .sam/.bam files with long paired-and or single-end reads and form Hi-C pairs from complex walks
+    - identify and rescue chrimeric alignments produced by singly-ligated Hi-C molecules with a sequenced ligation junction on one of the sides;
+    - annotate chimeric alignments by restriction fragments and report true junctions and hops (One-Read-Based Interactions Annotation, ORBITA);
+    - perform intra-molecule deduplication of paired-end data when one side reads through the DNA on the other side of the read;
+    - report index of the pair in the complex walk;
+    - make combinatorial expansion of pairs produced from the same walk;

 - `sort`: sort pairs files (the lexicographic order for chromosomes, the numeric order for the positions, the lexicographic order for pair types).